How To Manage Different Personalities On Your Team

 Final Thoughts

-While we’ve looked at how to manage different personalities on your team, it’s important to remember that your whole staff won’t fit neatly into these boxes.
+While we’ve explored ways to manage different personalities, it’s important to remember that people don’t fit neatly into categories.

 JD Spinoza